wildlyinaccurate/wildlyinaccurate.github.io/_posts/2014-05-25-a-hackers-guide-to-git.markdown

 This gives the desired result of `foo`'s commits being upstream of `master`.
 Note that the original **C** and **D** commits are no longer reachable because no branch points to them.

-{% image src: /assets/cherry-pick-final.png alt: "Node graph -- after resetting foo" %}
+{% image path: assets/cherry-pick-final.png alt: "Node graph -- after resetting foo" %}

 ## Rebasing (Continued)